bmoody288/Coding-Projects/README.md

-This repository includes some of the projects that I have worked on thoughout the years.
-It inlcludes an entire SQL project, a project in C++, and a Python project.
-It it meant to show the range of my capabilities and proficiency in different languages.
+This is the repository of my SQL project